mcsilva19/cs3980/Assignment 3/Readme.md

 # MongoDB Atlas and MongoDB Community Edition Setup Guide

-This guide provides step-by-step instructions to set up MongoDB Atlas and MongoDB Community Edition for running queries using MongoDB Compass.
+This guide provides step-by-step instructions to set up MongoDB Atlas and MongoDB Community Edition for running queries using MongoDB Compass as well as two example queries at the end.

 ## 1. Sign up MongoDB Atlas
 To get started with MongoDB Atlas, follow these steps: